 When analyzing C.E.W. use by frontline officers, it is important to do so within the context of the specific types of use.
 The chart below indicates the number of times a C.E.W. was used as a demonstrated force presence, in drive stun mode and as a full deployment.
 In accordance with the Ministry of the Solicitor General (Ministry) and T.P.S. procedure, the C.E.W. is only used in full deployment or drive stun mode (direct application) when the subject is assaultive as defined by the Criminal Code.
 Direct application of the device is only utilized to gain control of a subject who is at risk of causing harm, not to secure compliance of a subject who is merely resistant.
 During this reporting period, C.E.W.s were used 146 times during 128 incidents involving as many as 155 subjects.
 Of 146 total uses, 116 or 79.5 % of uses were a demonstrated force presence.
-Throughout this report, in cases where full deployment and drive stun were used in combination, the number is recorded as a full deployment.
+Throughout this report, in cases where full deployment.
 The following chart depicts the types of C.E.W. use by P.C.s and supervisors combined.